Capital punishment in Montenegro: SFR Yugoslavia (1945–1991)

-Montenegro (1991–2002)
+Republic of Montenegro (1991–2006)

 From April 1992, Montenegro was part of the Federal Republic of Yugoslavia, which consisted of the two federal units of Serbia and Montenegro.
 From 1991 to 2002, Montenegrin courts passed 8 death sentences, and 0 executions.
 The last 2 death sentences were passed by the Higher Court in Podgorica for Slavko Dević and Rade Arsović, convicted of murder.
+On 6 September 2001, Montenegro ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights.
+Later, on 3 March 2004 they became a signatory to the European Convention on Human Rights.

+Montenegro (2006-present)

+Following independence in 2006, Montenegro began writing a new constitution.
+The new constitution was officially proclaimed on 22 October 2007.
+According to Article 26, "In Montenegro, capital punishment punishment is forbidden”.

 Abolition

 Early attempts

 In 1906, a pamphlet against capital punishment was published in Cetinje, and in 1907 the minister of justice informed the parliament that it was the prince's wish to have the death penalty abolished in Montenegro, except for treason.
 However, no amendments to the penal code were made in the parliament and capital punishment was retained.

 Partial abolition (1992)

 The constitution of the Federal Republic of Yugoslavia (which consisted of Serbia and Montenegro), adopted on 25/04/1992, abolished capital punishment for federal crimes (including genocide, war crimes, political and military offences), but the federal units kept the right to prescribe capital punishment for crimes under their jurisdiction (murder and robbery).
 In the drafting of the Constitution, the proposal to abolish capital punishment came from the Montenegrin members of the Drafting Commission.